erclu/check-crlf/README.md

 # GitHub Action to check for files with CRLF line endings

-GitHub Action to add to a workflow, to keep in check those windows developers who have given up understanding git's autocrlf setting and/or forget to handle line endings on their side.
+A GitHub Action to keep in check those windows developers who have given up understanding git's autocrlf setting and/or forget to handle line endings on their side.

-Uses grep on a docker container.

 By default checks all files in the repository (excluding the .git folder), but can be given a list of separate directories to check.